OpenSourceEconomics/respy/doc/source/development.rst

 Test Battery
 ------------

 You can have a look at our tests `online <https://github.com/restudToolbox/package/tree/master/respy/tests>`_.
 We also build a testing infrastructure, that allows to test the functionality of the **respy** package for numerous alternative parameterizations (`link <https://github.com/restudToolbox/package/tree/master/development/testing>`_).
+This property-based testing turned out very powerful, as during the estimation the optimizer may visit quite extreme parameterizations of the model.
+Also, as the **respy** design is settling down, we have numerous regression tests implemented that ensure that simple refactoring does not entail any unintended consequences.
 We also upgraded the original *Fortran* codes developed by the authors and compare simulated samples between our package and their implementation.
 We automate our test execution using **pytest**.

 Continuous Integration Workflow
 --------------------------------